'He Fell from the Heavens'

 Meanwhile, Neymar, who had missed the semifinal of the 2014 World Cup due to injury, was lighting up Europe with Barcelona.
 He was selected to lead Brazil and a group of primarily under-23 players at the 2016 Olympics in Rio de Janeiro to restore some semblance of sporting pride to the country, albeit in a second-rate tournament.

 Jesus, who moved up to the senior team after his heroics in the state tournament, was picked for the Olympics alongside Neymar.
-Initially their on-field partnership was uneven at best.
-Even as the team struggled through the group, eventually winning the gold-medal match, Petri will admit that Jesus “wasn’t fantastic.
-You wouldn’t come away saying he’s an absolute monster.”
+Initially, their on-field partnership was uneven at best.
+Even as the team struggled through the group, eventually winning the gold-medal match, Petri will admit that Jesus "wasn't fantastic.
+You wouldn't come away saying he's an absolute monster."

-But with a gold medal around Jesus’ neck, the next six months were surreal.
-He played up his savior credentials, choosing No. 33 with Palmeiras, because it is believed to be the age of Jesus Christ at his death, and then scoring one jaw-dropping goal after another.
+But with a gold medal around Jesus' neck, the next six months were surreal.
+He played up his savior credentials, choosing No. 33 with Palmeiras because it is believed to be the age of Jesus Christ at his death, and then scoring one jaw-dropping goal after another.
 The signature goal of his Palmeiras career came against Cruzeiro.
 He outran the defense, then juked the goalkeeper twice before slotting home.
-He led his team, perennial also-rans, to their first Brazilian championship in 22 years, and was named player of the year in Brazil at the end of the 2016 season.
+He led his team, a perennial also-ran, to its first Brazilian championship in 22 years and was named player of the year in Brazil at the end of the 2016 season.
 Less than a month later, he was on a plane to England.

-The goal-scoring record—15 goals in 24 Premier League matches—has been so sublime it’s hard to believe Jesus only moved 11 months ago from Palmeiras to Manchester City, for a transfer fee of £27 million.
-At the time, however, the British media saw the move as little more than a “punt, an interesting idea,” as The Guardian wrote.
-“Jesus looks as though he’s made of twigs, sherbet and tissue paper.”
+The goal-scoring record—15 goals in 24 Premier League matches—has been so sublime it's hard to believe Jesus only moved 11 months ago from Palmeiras to Manchester City, for a transfer fee of £27 million ($36.3 million).
+At the time, however, the British media saw the move as little more than a "punt, an interesting idea," as The Guardian wrote.
+"Jesus looks as though he's made of twigs, sherbet and tissue paper."

 After only a few games, the 5'9", 161-pounder wasn't just City's understudy to Argentine Sergio Aguero, one of the best strikers in the world; he was splitting time with him, then replacing him in the starting lineup.
 After each goal, Jesus would put his thumb to his ear and his pinky to his lips.
 He told Petri that was a sign he was calling his mom.
 Look how far I've come, he could tell her.